Alexander Yakovenko (diplomat): Ambassador to the UK

 In January 2011, Yakovenko was appointed by Russian president Dmitry Medvedev to the post of Ambassador of Russia to the United Kingdom, replacing Yury Fedotov.

-Yakovenko has written several comment and opinion pieces for British Daily Telegraph newspaper to clarify his diplomatic position.
+Yakovenko has written several comment and opinion pieces for the British Daily Telegraph newspaper to clarify his diplomatic position.
 On 27 February 2019, he was awarded the Order of Alexander Nevsky.

 On 24 August 2019, a short note appeared on the website of the Russian Embassy in London stating that "Extraordinary and Plenipotentiary Ambassador of the Russian Federation to the United Kingdom of Great Britain and Northern Ireland Mr Alexander Yakovenko relinquished his duties and departed to Russia.
 Mr Ivan A. Volodin, Minister-Counsellor, acts as Chargé d'Affaires a.i."
-On 26 August 2019, President Vladimir Putin relieved Russian Ambassador to the United Kingdom Alexander Yakovenko of his duties, with a relevant decree published on the official legal information portal.
+On 26 August 2019, President Vladimir Putin relieved Russian ambassador to the United Kingdom Alexander Yakovenko of his duties, with a relevant decree published on the official legal information portal.
 It was announced on 28 August 2019 that he would become the new rector of the Diplomatic Academy of the Ministry of Foreign Affairs.